Catch all the action of New England Patriots football from a Gillette Stadium luxury suite

 Owner Robert Kraft purchased this franchise, of which he has always been a big fan, back in 1994.
 Prior to Kraft’s ownership, the Patriots made six playoff appearances (including one Super Bowl appearance) in 33 years.
 However, since Kraft took ownership of the team, the Patriots have made the playoffs 17 of the last 22 seasons (and counting) with six Super Bowl appearances and four Super Bowl victories.

 The offense, commanded by Tom Brady, has seen some major changes over the years, with receivers and running backs coming and going.
 The amazing part is that it seems whatever talent leaves the roster, the Patriots just keep rolling without skipping a beat.
 The lineup today features talented wide receivers in Julian Edelman and Danny Amendola.
+Chris Hogan has also emerged as a threat and the free agency signing of Brandin Cooks makes for a ton of choice for Brady.
 The tight end position has been very kind to Brady is recent years, featuring one of the league’s most electrifying players in Rob Gronkowski.
-Large of talent and personality, the Patriots has to place him on IR with a back injury.
+Large on both talent and personality, the Patriots had to place him on IR last year with a back injury.
 Stepping up in his place is veteran Martellus Bennett who has thrived in this offensive scheme.
 For more information about the history of the New England Patriots click here.

 Starting the season with Tom Brady suspended due to the deflate-gate fiasco, New England rallied to a 3-1 record before getting back their starter.
 This team never looked back as they finished the season 14-2.
 The first place finish earned them a bye in the playoffs.
 Convincing wins over the Houston Texans and Pittsburgh Steelers brought this football powerhouse back to the Super Bowl.
 Their opponent, the Atlanta Falcons jumped out to a big lead over the AFC champs.
 However, in an unprecedented comeback, Tom Brady led his team back from down 25 points to win the Super Bowl in overtime!
 The incredible victory gives Brady five Super Bowl rings, more than any other quarterback in NFL history.